LNF970203/fine_tune_chatGPT/README.md

 # fine_tune_chatGPT

-Fine tuning LLMs with RAG framework has much benefits when compared with fine-tuning
+**Fine tuning LLMs with RAG framework has much benefits when compared with fine-tuning**
   - Low cost
   - Less Effort
   - Acceptable results (May not be good much as fine tuning but it depends.
 And it can be controlled)

+This repo represents how to use RAG architecture on youtube videoes and talk with the script of the youtube video get comprehensive insights.